-There are controls at the bottom left of the screen that will allow you to access the DVD MENU.
+There are controls that will allow you to access the Blu-Ray/DVD MENU.

 Press MENU, then using the up, down, right and left buttons you can navigate the on-screen menu.

 Press ENTER to select the MENU item you highlight.